Objectives of the service

 Service/ system concept

-To service users without data science capacity but need notifications of specific events, we will, in this feasibility study, explore the need for a monitoring service that allows users to subscribe and be alerted when a meaningful event or change occurs.
+To service users without data science capacity but need notifications of specific events, we have explored the need for a monitoring service that allows users to subscribe and be alerted when a meaningful event or change occurs.

 Space Added Value

 Space technology, and Earth Observation (EO) in particular, has enormous potential to assist in monitoring water resources and updating water management models.
 EO data can unlock new insights into where ecosystems are most affected, help in designing more effective remediation strategies, and monitor and adapt these interventions.
-We will focus on Sentinel-2 data to consistently monitor water quality for many inland water bodies, which is hard to achieve with in-situ methods.
+In this study, we focused on Sentinel-2 data to consistently monitor water quality for many inland water bodies, which is hard to achieve with in-situ methods.

 Current Status